 The source file is in the Intranet.
 Any change made to this page will be overwritten by the update from Intranet.

-• Principles & Elements of Design
+· Principles & Elements of Design

-• Layout Fundamentals
+· Layout Fundamentals

-• Digital Production
+· Digital Design and Production

-• Client Relations and Employability Skills
+· Client Relations and Employability Skills

-Grade 11 Advertising– Graphic Design (4 Credits) GD000V30
+Grade 11 Graphic Design (4 Credits) GD000V30

 Grade 12 Advertising– Graphic Design (4 Credits) GD000V40

 In the third year students will develop skills to a professional level in the areas of graphic design and print communications.
 Topics include full graphic design campaigns, interactive design, layout, illustration, as well as the opportunity for work experience.
 The prerequisite for this course is grade 11 graphic design.
 Students will study Advanced Graphic Design and Layout, Advanced Illustration for graphic Design, and Advanced Interactive Graphic Design.
 Students will develop a Graphic Design Portfolio in preparation for industry or post-secondary education.
 Drawing skills are beneficial to a Graphic Designer and are needed to get into post secondary education.

 Graphic Design Opportunities